bluebaroncanada/4472-vagrant/windows-ssh.md

 - Open `puttygen`.
 Click `Generate` and move your mouse around until the bar gets full.
 - Save both your public and private key WITHOUT a passphrase.
-Copy the text of the Public key and after you've cloned this projectect, edit the `provisioning.bash` script, remove the new line character, and paste it all in one line where it says `ssh_public_key`.
+Copy the text of the Public key and after you've cloned this project, edit the `provisioning.bash` script, remove the new line character, and paste it all in one line where it says `ssh_public_key`.

 It should look like: